bramtayl/Justly/README.md

 - "Pitched notes": the number of pitched notes in the chord.
 - "Unpitched notes": the number of unpitched notes in the chord.
-- "Instrument": If not empty, Justly changes the default instrument for pitched notes to this (see [Voices](#voices) above).
-- "Percussion instrument": If not empty, Justly changes the default percussion instrument for unpitched notes to this (see [Voices](#voices) above).
 - "Interval": Justly multiplies the current key by this ratio.
 - "Beats": The number of beats until the next chord starts
 - "Velocity ratio": Justly multiplies the current velocity by this ratio.